Matteo-lu/automation_proyects/api_test_PARAMETA/restapi_PARAMETA/README.md

-# Spring Boot Employee test project for PARAMETA company
+# Spring Boot Employee API test project for PARAMETA company

 This is an example Java / Spring Boot (version 2.5.6) application built as interview test for PARAMETA company.